The Fade Edit – 25 Haircut and Beard Combos That Just Work

 25. Short Hair with Faded sides and Goatee

 A short hair with faded sides, clean cheek and neck line, and a goatee on the chin is one of the best minimal beard styles out there.
-Not much maintenance is needed other than shaving the face almost everyday.
+Not much maintenance is needed other than shaving the face almost every day.

-Maintain Your Look: Fade haircuts and beards require regular maintenance to keep them looking sharp.
+Combining a faded haircut with a beard can result in a stylish and modern look.
+Here are some general steps for blending a fade (high, mid, or low) with a beard:- Maintain Your Look: Fade haircuts and beards require regular maintenance to keep them looking sharp.
 Depending on how quickly your hair grows, you might need to visit your barber every 2-4 weeks.
 In the meantime, regular washing and grooming of your hair and beard are essential.
 Use beard oil to keep your beard healthy and shiny.

-Decide on Your Fade: First, decide on the type of fade haircut you want – high, mid, or low.
+- Decide on Your Fade: First, decide on the type of fade haircut you want – high, mid, or low.
 The high fade starts near the top of your head, while the mid fade begins halfway up, and the low fade starts just above the ears.
 Each provides a different level of contrast and caters to different styles.

-Choose Your Beard Style: Determine the style and length of your beard that complements your fade.
+- Choose Your Beard Style: Determine the style and length of your beard that complements your fade.
 This can range from stubble to a full beard.
 Remember, your beard should match your face shape and personal style.

-Blend the Fade into the Beard: There are two ways to do this.
+- Blend the Fade into the Beard: There are two ways to do this.
 In a ‘blended’ style, the hair from the fade gradually increases in length and seamlessly merges into the beard, creating a continuous transition from the hair to the beard.
 In a ‘disconnected’ style, there’s a clear line where the fade ends and the beard begins.

-Maintain Your Look: Fade haircuts and beards require regular maintenance to keep them looking sharp.
+- Maintain Your Look: Fade haircuts and beards require regular maintenance to keep them looking sharp.
 Depending on how quickly your hair grows, you might need to visit your barber every 2-4 weeks.
 In the meantime, regular washing and grooming of your hair and beard are essential.
 Use beard oil to keep your beard healthy and shiny.